Nandini27M/Nandini27M/README.md

 ## 🎯 About Me

-YOUR_SHORT_INTRODUCTION_PARAGRAPH

-Example:
-Passionate Full Stack Developer specializing in scalable backend systems.
-Love building efficient applications and exploring AI/ML integration.
+Passionate Python Developer and MCA graduate with a strong interest in AI/ML and Full Stack Development.
+I enjoy building real-world applications using Python, Django, and SQL, and continuously improving my problem-solving skills.
+Currently focused on developing scalable backend systems and exploring machine learning concepts.

 ---